-The Stage 1 works took 3 months and were completed in May 2022.
+The Stage 1 took 3 months and was completed in May 2022.

-Stage 2 includes a new raised “zebra” crossing on Bank Street.
-This work will provide a safe crossing point across Bank Street near the Biggie Bagels café and will link to the upgraded terminal.
+Stage 2 included a new raised “zebra” crossing on Bank Street.
+This work provides a safe crossing point across Bank Street near the Biggie Bagels café and links to the upgraded terminal.

 View this image full size